NLeSC-slides/2023-06-19-ds-cr/documentation/00_title.md

 + What questions do you still have?
 + Whether there are any incremental improvements that can benefit your projects?
-+What is nice that we learnt but is overkill for your current work?
++ What is nice that we learnt but is overkill for your current work?

 ---